 The family returned to Bukhārā, and here Avicenna's early formative age begins.
 When he was only ten years old he had read the Qur'ān and some belles-lettres, he tells us; and all marvelled at his talent.
 The religious atmosphere of his home was not orthodox-an important point that he himself tended to conceal, but which helps to explain some of the difficulties of his life.
-'My father,' he says, 'was one of those who had responded to the invitation of the Egyptians [the Fāṭimids] and was counted among the Ismā'īlīs.'
-He used to listen to his father and brother discussing the soul and the intellect 'after the manner in which they [the Ismā'īlīs] expounded them,' but he hastens to add that he felt he could not assent to their arguments.
+'My father,' he says, 'was one of those who had responded to the invitation of the Egyptians [the Fāțimids] and was counted among the Ismā'īlīs.'1 He used to listen to his father and brother discussing the soul and the intellect 'after the manner in which they [the Ismā'īlīs] expounded them,' but he hastens to add that

+1 Baihaqī (Tatimmat..., p.
+40) stresses that both Avicenna and his father were in the habit of reading the Epistles of the Brethren of Purity. he felt he could not assent to their arguments.
 They asked him to join them in their discussions on philosophy, geometry and Indian arithmetic; but he does not say if he ever responded to the invitation.
 He was sent to a certain grocer who was in the habit of using that form of calculation to learn Indian arithmetic; and at the same time he was studying Muslim jurisprudence by himself, and visiting an old ascetic from whom he learnt the methods of religious argumentation.
 Presently a man by the name of Nātelī, professing a knowledge of philosophy, came to Bukhārā.
 Avicenna's father immediately engaged him to teach his son and invited him to stay in their house.
 No source tells us whether or not he was an Ismā'īlī also.